 You definitely want to make sure that you are regularly replacing the filters.

-We also spoke with Molekule co-founder and co-CEO Dilip Goswami.
+We also spoke with Dilip Goswami, Molekule co-founder and president.
 “Molekule’s PECO technology has been shown to destroy airborne viruses, and we’ve conducted extensive testing on RNA-type and DNA-type viruses to demonstrate that,” he said, adding that the company is “currently working with the University of Minnesota to test the technology on a strain of coronavirus.”

 Finally, we reached out to Dyson.
 According to a representative, Dyson air purifiers will capture viruses, but won’t destroy them.
 The virus will remain alive inside the filter for as long as it typically survives.